JoseDeFreitas/awesome-youtubers/contributing.md

 - On the upper right, click on the fork button
 - In the fork you've created, create a new branch (If you're using command line, do: `git checkout -b NAME_OF_BRANCH`.)
 - Edit the readme.md file in the branch you've just created.
-- Using the Youtuber template down below, add the youtuber(s) to the appropriate section **at the bottom of the section**  or create another section if you need to (a section holds several YouTube channels, please use discretion).
+- Using the YouTuber template down below, add the youtuber(s) to the appropriate section **at the bottom of the section**  or create another section if you need to (a section holds several YouTube channels, please use discretion).

 *Jump to the [Pull request template](#pull-request-template) to know how to open a pull request*.

-How to use the Youtuber template:
+How to use the YouTuber template:
 - Do not use link shorteners
 - Do not change any layout or attributes in the template
-- Fill out the template with Youtuber information replacing items in ALL_CAPS and the featured playlist section
+- Fill out the template with YouTuber information replacing items in ALL_CAPS and the featured playlist section
 - The link to the channel must redirect only to the youtuber's channel main page (it **shouldn't** redirect to one of their videos specific channel section, or subscribe button) (eg. https://www.youtube.com/user/github or https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ).
 - To get the avatar of the channel, go to the main channel's page, right-click the avatar and select "copy image adress".
 Paste the image address to replace the LINK_TO_THE_AVATAR_OF_THE_YOUTUBE_CHANNEL in the template.
 (Do not modify the image or change the width and/or height attributes on the `<img>` tag.)
 - If the channel meets any badge requirements, add accordingly (refer to [badges.md](https://github.com/JoseDeFreitas/awesome-youtubers/blob/master/badges.md)).
 If the channel doesn't meet badge(s) requirements, delete that badge and keep the order with the other ones.
 Channels do not need to meet any badge requirement.